contentful/contribution-program/README.md

 <h1 align="center">Content(ful) contribution</h1>
 </p>

-Become part of the Contentful community by contributing content on how to build better websites
+Become part of the Contentful community by contributing content on **"how to build better websites"**

 ## What is the Contentful contribution program?

 The Contentful contribution program gives you a platform to share your ideas with the Contentful community and the rest of the world.
 Let it be a blog post or a video tutorial we want to hear from you and help you to create content that helps and inspires others.
-Our team of professional writers is there to support you to find the words and Contentful will distribute your piece so that it reaches the right people.
+Our team of professional writers is there to support you to find the best words and Contentful will distribute your piece so that it reaches the right people.

 As a thank you we also will send you a 100$ Amazon voucher and custom swag that proves that you are a writing author of the Contentful community.